numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

     Data profile are often used using different functions with different dimensions.

+..
+Note:: The cross on the ECDF plots of represents the maximal budget used.
+ECDF is displayed after this maximal budget because simulated run-length can have a length which is larger than the maximal budget.

 Best 2009 "Algorithm"
 ---------------------
 The ECDF graphs are typically displaying an ECDF annotated as best 2009